UA-SRC-data/src-data-pipeline/sample_data/README.md

   * I added a column/attribute called directory which corresponds to the directory from the data_loaders repository
   * The column `variable_desc` i manually fixed to use ontology terms..
 We need a lookup file created in data_loaders to map these.
+There is an issue on this over in the data_loaders repository